BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-006-invalid-product-add-in-cart.md

 ## Notes

-The page correctly indicates that the requested product is invalid (doesn't exist in Inventory), but still exposes an actionable **Add to Cart** option.
+The defect affects the integrity of the shopping flow because a product that does not exist can be treated as a valid cart item and proceed to checkout.

 [← Previous Bug](bug-005-button-unresponsive.md)          [Next Bug →](bug-007-incorrect-product-shown-in-product-detail.md)